jamesbeamie/store-manager-api/README.md

 - Install gunicorn, and specify the application name in the procfile.
 - Log into heroku using _heroku login_ command
 - Create application on heroku
-- Push changes ffrom develop to heroku master
+- Push changes from develop to heroku master
 ## Testing on heroku
 - Get the heroku application link after deployment process above
 - paste the link in the browser and add the url prefix and the route
 - Copy the heroku link from the browser to postman
 - Test the endpoints using the relevant requests
 ## Versioning
-- V1 is version one oof the application
+- V1 is version one of the application
 ## Author
 - James Wafula